eluzix/claritus-website/content/_index.md

 assetsValue: <b>$2.2</b> Billion
 trackedAssets: <b>15,000</b> Assets

-section9Title: What our early adopters are saying about us...
+section9Title: What our customers say about us
 testimonials:
     - title: fantastic!
 The app is really well designed, loads very fast and I really appreciate the subtle details that have been included.
 I'm very happy to have found it.
       author: Richard F.